This page describes the steps to importing data from InfluxDB OSS or InfluxDB Cloud to QuestDB.

 Connect to your QuestDB instance and issue a CREATE TABLE statement.
 This is not technically needed as once you start streaming data, your table will be automatically created.
 However, this step is recommended because this allows fine tuning some parameters such as column types or partition.

-Since the data is already in ILP format, there is no need to use the official QuestDB client libraries for ingestion.
+Since the data is already in InfluxDB Line Protocol format, there is no need to use the official QuestDB client libraries for ingestion.

 You only need to connect via a socket to your instance and stream row by row.